gnuninu/ansible_jenkins/README.md

 TASK 3 : Reboot the servers

 TASK 4 : Wait for the servers to come back up after the reboot (SSH connection) within 400 seconds and exit

+NOTE Ansible will run the playbook as the Jenkins user, which is the user that Jenkins is running as.